Best Time For An African Safari

 Choosing the Right Time for Your Safari

 Deciding when to go on an African safari comes down to what kind of experience you’re looking for.
 The long dry season is unmatched for sheer wildlife visibility, the short dry season in East Africa offers another excellent window with fewer crowds, and the green season reveals a lush, quiet beauty that some travellers find more rewarding.
+No matter the season, Africa promises remarkable landscapes, unforgettable wildlife encounters, and a deep connection with the natural world.

 Start planning your tailor-made holiday